BOLT-LMM and BOLT-REML [Download page]

-BOLT-LMM (Loh et al. submitted bioRxiv) is a software package that computes statistics for testing association between phenotype and genotypes using a linear mixed model (LMM).
-By default, BOLT-LMM assumes a Bayesian mixture-of-normals prior for the random effect attributed to SNPs other than the one being tested.
-This model generalizes the standard “infinitesimal” mixed model used by existing methods, providing an opportunity for increased power to detect associations while controlling false positives.
-Additionally, BOLT-LMM applies algorithmic advances to compute association statistics much faster than existing methods.
+The BOLT-LMM algorithm (Loh et al. 2015) rapidly computes statistics for association between phenotype and genotypes using a linear mixed model (LMM).
+The BOLT-REML algorithm partitions SNP-heritability and estimates genetic correlations using a Monte Carlo algorithm for fast multi-component, multi-trait modeling (Loh et al. bioRxiv).
+By default, BOLT-LMM association analysis assumes a Bayesian mixture-of-normals prior for the random effect attributed to SNPs other than the one being tested.
+This model generalizes the standard “infinitesimal” mixed model used by existing mixed model association methods, providing an opportunity for increased power to detect associations while controlling false positives.

 ALDER (Loh, Lipson et al. 2012 Genetics) is a software package that computes weighted linkage disequilibrium (LD) curves, which can be used to infer admixture parameters including dates, mixture proportions, and phylogeny.
 This package extends the methodology of the ROLLOFF software in ADMIXTOOLS (Patterson et al. 2012).